 - When you feel intimate and connected with your partner already.

 - When you are not in a current fight with your partner.
 During times of conflict, try some different ways to reconnect before sexting.
-Check out this article I wrote on how to recover after a fight.
+If you don’t know how, read my article about how to recover after a fight.

 WHAT TO SAY

 - Narrate your typical sexual script (see #5 above).

 - Start with something slow to make sure they’re able to respond right now and are willing to play.
 Maybe even a “hey you.”